Predictive model training in Kubeflow Pipelines

 ---|---|---|

-For more details, refer to the Kubeflow > KF Pipelines official documentation.
+For more details on KF Pipelines, refer to the Kubeflow > KF Pipelines official documentation.

-- Component: Reusable task units that support various languages and libraries.
-Multiple components can be combined to configure an experiment.
+- Component: A reusable task unit that supports various languages and libraries.
+You can combine multiple components to create an experiment.

 Pipeline management

-- Pipeline components are visualized as a Directed Acyclic Graph (DAG).
+- Pipeline components are visualized in the form of a Directed Acyclic Graph (DAG).

-- All pipelines are managed as code through the SDK or by manually uploading compressed files.
+- All pipelines can be managed via code, either through SDK or by manually uploading compressed files.

 Pipeline images

-Kubeflow pipeline images supported by KakaoCloud include frameworks such as TensorFlow and PyTorch.
-You can also use custom Docker images as needed.
+KakaoCloud provides Kubeflow pipeline images that include various ML frameworks such as TensorFlow and PyTorch.
+You can also use your own custom Docker images.

 .